bvfalcon/junit5-extensions/README.md

 ```

 Notes:
+1) maven-compiler-plugin must have version >= 3.5.0

-1) maven-surefire-plugin must have version >= 2.22.0
+2) maven-surefire-plugin must have version >= 2.22.0

 # Features